 How to Choose Best Books for CAT Preparation 2026?

 - Choose the latest edition of recommended books.
-They should have latest CAT topics and questions.
+They should have latest CAT exam topics and questions.
 Go for the latest edition.

 - The books should have comprehensive coverage of each topic included in CAT syllabus